Aimyon: Career

-On February 16, 2016, Aimyon was selected by SPACE SHOWER TV as one of ten new artists expected to break out in the new future and performed at SPACE SHOWER NEW FORCE.
-On April 10, she had her first live performance in front of 8,000 people at the event "Coca-Cola presents unBORDE 5th Anniversary Fes 2016" commemorating the fifth anniversary of unBORDE.
-On November 30, she released her major label debut single "Ikite Itanda yona" under unBORDE.
-The staff at unBORDE unanimously chose this song as her debut single with the theme of a high school girl's suicide.
+On February 16, 2016, Aimyon was selected by Space Shower TV as one of ten new artists expected to break out in the new future and performed at Space Shower New Force.
+On April 10, she had her first live performance in front of 8,000 people at the event "Coca-Cola presents unBORDE 5th Anniversary Fes 2016" commemorating the fifth anniversary of Unborde.
+On November 30, she released her major label debut single "Ikite Itanda yona" under Unborde.
+The staff at Unborde unanimously chose this song as her debut single with the theme of a high school girl's suicide.
 The title song was used as the theme song for the drama Kichijōji dake ga Sumitai Machi Desuka?.
 Additionally, fans called November 30 "Aimyon Day" and "Iisao Day (Guitar Day)".
 Aimyon likes November 30 as a fateful day.

-On February 4, 2017, Aimyon released her first movie theme song "Bleach" for the movie Renai Kitan Shu.
-On August 2, she released her third single "Kimi wa Rock wo Kinanai", which won power play/heavy rotation in August on 42 AM/FM radio stations nationwide, setting a record after achieving it after 4 years and 3 months.
+On February 4, 2017, Aimyon released her theme song Renai Kitan Shu, used for the film Bleach.
+On August 2, she released her third single "Kimi wa Rock wo Kikanai", which won power play/heavy rotation in August on 42 AM/FM radio stations nationwide, setting a record after achieving it after 4 years and 3 months.
 On September 13, she released her first full-length album Seishun no Excitement which recorded long sales for more than two years on Oricon charts.

-In April 2018, she participated in the temporary group Radio Bestsellers singing the campaign song "Bookmark" for the FM802 spring campaign "FM802 X TSUTAYA ACCESS!".
-On June 22, Aimyon held her first overseas performance with "AIMYON TOUR 2018 - TELEPHONE LOBSTER-ADDITIONAL SHOW 'TAIWAN'" in Taipei, performing "Ikite Itanda yona" due to the popularity of Kichijōji dake ga Sumitai Machi Desuka?.
+In April 2018, she participated in the temporary group Radio Bestsellers singing the campaign song "Bookmark" for the FM802 spring campaign "FM802 X Tsutaya Access!".
+On June 22, Aimyon held her first overseas performance with "Aimyon Tour 2018: Telephone Lobster – Additional Show 'Taiwan'" in Taipei, performing "Ikite Itanda yona" due to the popularity of Kichijōji dake ga Sumitai Machi Desuka?.
 Around one thousand people attended the concert.
 On August 8, she released her fifth single "Marigold", which recorded 1st on the streaming chart for 20 consecutive weeks.
 She was in charge of writing and composing the song "Karada no shin kara made moete irunda", one of the double theme songs of the drama Onryou o Agero Tako!
 Nani Utatteten noga Zenzen Wakaneendayo!! released on October 12.
 On December 31, she made her first appearance on the 69th edition of NHK's Kōhaku Uta Gassen, performed her song "Marigold".
 Chief producer Yoshihito Shibuya said that Aimyon was chosen because "[Marigold] is popular in distribution.
 It's popular with people in their 10s and 20s who are said to be 'digital natives', and this year's activity is remarkable."